 This piece of data can be helpful from a scouting and hunting aspect.
 Looking into the rumen of a deer can help you determine what deer may be eating during the portion of the year the deer was harvested.
 You may find green material (which can be hard to identify), corn, acorns, or whatever else deer may be consuming.

 Here is a list of items you might need to collect data from harvested deer.

 Putting all of this data together can give you a picture into the condition of the deer herd on your property.
 Collecting this data only takes a small amount of time and effort and the information you gather is well worth it!
 For more information of how to collect biological data from harvested deer, check out this video from Purdue Extension.

 Help the Indiana Department of Natural Resources (IDNR) collect biological data from harvested deer

 Most of the data we discussed in this blog post and that is covered in the White-Tailed Deer Post Harvest Collection video, are data the Indiana DNR is collecting through an online post-harvest survey.
 This is a great opportunity for hunters to help the DNR collect data that will be used to manage the deer herd throughout the state.
-More information about the survey can be found in the 2018 Hunting and Trapping Guide.
+More information about the after the hunt survey can be found by visiting the Indiana DNR Deer After Hunt Survey page.
 If you are successful in harvesting a deer in Indiana this year, be sure to check your email for a link to the survey.

 Age Determination in White-Tailed Deer video, Purdue Extension – FNR YouTube Playlist